Selected work from the current exhibition, DIVERSION

 The Gallery’s current exhibition will now run on into December.

 The gallery’s opening hours are 10:00 till 16:00 Tuesday to Saturday.

 Most of the work in the exhibition is for sale.

-As usual, the upper floor of the gallery displays work by resident artists.
-Their work is also for sale.
+As usual, the upper floor of the gallery displays a broad variety of work by the gallery’s resident artists and this work is also for sale.

 In addition to the framed works the gallery stocks a range of cards by both past and current exhibitors.